smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 1. After the transaction is complete, run the `getActiveCronJobIDs` function to confirm that your job is registered.

-1. Run the the `getCronJob` function to view the details of your job played back.
+1. Run the `getCronJob` function to view the details of your job played back.

 1. [Register the contract for upkeep](/docs/chainlink-keepers/register-upkeep/).
 Provide the address of your Job Scheduler contract in the **Upkeep address** field.
 For gas limits, specify the upper limit of gas that your target function will use.